nishantjr/nishantjr.github.com/_posts/2015-06-15-kashmir-and-ladhak.markdown

 {% include gallery.html gallery='srinagar' title='Day 1: Srinagar to Sonamarg' %}

 We leave around 10:30 the next day after a staple oily omelette breakfast and head out towards Zojila.
-Cycling the gradual accent to Sonamarg, we reach there in time for an early lunch not sure when the next stop will be.
-As we go ahead, the accent becomes steeper, the two-lane highway turns into one-lane, and as trucks stop to give their engines a break, less than that.
+Cycling the gradual ascent to Sonamarg, we reach there in time for an early lunch not sure when the next stop will be.
+As we go ahead, the ascent becomes steeper, the two-lane highway turns into one-lane, and as trucks stop to give their engines a break, less than that.
 The road is completely destroyed by the glaciers that covered the road in winter.
 Walls of ice on either side, some 2-3 stories high.
 There's not a Chai wala in sight.